vstkl/cv/index.md

 - Passionate about network security, homelabs, and IT automation.
 - Active participant in Hack The Box and cybersecurity research.
 - Enthusiast of open-source solutions and DevOps practices.
-- Participated in several hackathons - delivering Proof of Concept solution to a problem presented
+- Participated in several hackathons - delivering PoC solution to a problem presented

 ## free_time